celo-org/celo-composer/README.md

 ## Developing with local devchain

-You can import account account keys for the local development chain into Metamask.
-To print they private keys of the local chain accounts `cd /packages/hardhat` and run
+You can [import account account keys](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account) for the local development chain into Metamask.
+To print the private keys of the local chain accounts `cd /packages/hardhat` and run

 ```shell
 npx hardhat devchain-keys
 ```

 If you are working on a local development blockchain, you may see errors about `the tx doesn't have the correct nonce.` This is because wallets often cache the account nonce to reduce the number of RPC calls and can get out of sync when you restart your development chain.
-You can reset the account nonce in Metamask by going to `Settings > Advanced > Reset Account`.
+You can [reset the account nonce in Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015488891-How-to-reset-your-account) by going to `Settings > Advanced > Reset Account`.
 This will clear the tx history and force Metamask to query the appropriate nonce from your development chain.

 **Note:** You can get a local copy of mainnet by forking with Ganache.
 Learn more about [forking mainnet with Ganache here.](https://trufflesuite.com/blog/introducing-ganache-7/index.html#1-zero-config-mainnet-forking)